AvePoint/cloud-api/docs/docs/services-and-features/m365/subscription.md

 ## Request

+This section outlines the HTTP method and endpoint used to retrieve the subscription consumption information.
+It provides a concise description of the action performed by the API call.

 | Method | Path | Description |
 | --- | --- | --- |
 | GET | `/backup/m365/cloudbackup/licenseconsumption` | Gets the subscription consumption information of Cloud Backup for Microsoft 365. |